tapis-project/tapis-java/tapis-shared/src/main/java/edu/utexas/tacc/tapis/shared/utils/gson/javatime/README.txt

 The code in this package was copied from the gson-javatime-serialisers project by Greg Kopff under the MIT license.
-It was incorporated in this way to avoid dependency conflicts with Aloe code.
+It was incorporated in this way to avoid dependency conflicts with Tapis code.

 Here's the source repository: